Frequently asked questions

 If the request meets medical necessity criteria based on the information submitted by the ordering provider’s office, the provider will receive an order number.
 If the request does not immediately meet criteria, the case will be forwarded to a nurse for additional clinical review.
 Nurse reviewers will request additional information regarding the case.
 If the additional information necessary confirms that the case is consistent with program guidelines, the provider will then receive an order number.

-For EBRT, pre-certification is required only for procedures involving bone metastases, lung cancer (NSCLC), and breast cancer.
+For EBRT, pre-certification is required only for procedures involving bone metastases, prostate cancer, lung cancer (NSCLC), and breast cancer.
 Additionally, we are requesting that providers contact Carelon to review all other 3D-conformal therapy requests on a voluntary basis.

 Upon approval, Carelon will provide the ordering physician with an order number, which will be valid for 90 days from the initial treatment date.
 Issuance of an order number is not a guarantee of payment.
 When submitted, the claim will be processed in accordance with the terms of the member’s health benefit plan.